 Lee-Jackson Memorial Park is located outside the Village of Fairfield in Historic Rockbridge County, Virginia.
 In the future we plan to offer members and guests the opportunity to experience walking trails through our historical displays and exhibits, enjoy a relaxing picnic, and other recreational opportunities.
 This view is from the park looking over I-81 towards Virginia's fabulous Blue Ridge Mountains.
-The park is not open to the public at this time as we are still in our development phase, but please check our calendar of events for opportunities to visit the park.
+The park is not open to the public at this time as we are still in our development phase, but please check our calendar of events for opportunities to visit our veterans memorial park and see the monuments and memorials we are installing.

 Those of us who are descended from the men who fought and died for the